lovebrew/bundler-old/README.md

 - Windows: `%appdata%/.lovebrew`
 - Linux and macOS: `~/.config/.lovebrew`

-### Game Compilation Dependencies
 In order for LÖVEBrew to compile games, you will need to install `devkitpro-pacman`.
 Please follow the [official devkitPro Wiki](https://devkitpro.org/wiki/Getting_Started) for installing this.
 Once installed, you will need to install the tex3ds, switch-tools, and 3dstools packages.

 ## Options
 ```